“Going, going, gone — that’s what happens when the little blue pill wears off.”

 The couple dates I had with one of the maids was surprisingly pleasant.
 She only spoke Spanish, but she smiled a lot.
 We soon developed an intricate system of communication through subtle variances in her smiles.
 For the first time, it was impossible to say anything stupid.

-Still walking, I continued past a lonely stretch of road surrounded by an abandoned field.
-The walk gave me much to think about.
+Still walking, still musing, I continued past a lonely stretch of road surrounded by an abandoned field.
+The walk had given me much to think about.
 I recalled something my buddy once said about a lecture he had heard, that in his opinion, identified my problem with women.

 To state it empirically, when 120 pounds of blonde entered my field of vision a most unappealing biological mechanism occurred that had plagued homo sapiens since women first graced the planet and man decided to walk, more or less, erect.
 Research scientists sometimes called the phenomenon an involuntary neural synapse resulting in disorganized communication and societally abrasive behavior — my buddy called it babbling cretinism.